Every year, on 30 November, Scots and Scots at heart come together to celebrate St Andrew’s Day – Scotland’s national day.

 The Scots’ Charitable Society, Boston

 Founded in 1657, The Scots’ Charitable Society in Boston is the oldest charitable organisation in the Western hemisphere.
 This amazing society still stays true to the ideals that it was founded upon – providing help and relief to those in need.
 Among its many initiatives are a series of scholarships that are designed to help young students pursue their academic goals.

 Although the coronavirus pandemic saw the society change many of its plans, they adapted and are still ensuring that their local community are benefitting from their mission.
 After a State Governor’s appeal for PPE came through in Boston, the Scots’ Charitable Society donated to the cause, ensuring those who needed it most got access to life-saving personal protective equipment.

 The Chicago Scots

 The Chicago Scots was founded in 1845, back when the city was nothing more than a settlement with a population of just 12,000 people – becoming Illinois’ first charity organisation.
-While Chicago may have morphed into a huge, bustling metropolis, swallowing this once tiny frontier town, the ideals that were developed at this society all those years ago are still well and truly in evidence.
+While Chicago may have morphed into a huge, bustling metropolis, swallowing this once tiny frontier town, the Scottish values that were developed at this society all those years ago are still well and truly in evidence.

-For 175 years, The Chicago Scots have stood by a simple yet powerful motto: ‘relieve the distressed’.
+For more than175 years, The Chicago Scots have stood by a simple yet powerful motto: ‘relieve the distressed’.
 Throughout their history, they have worked tirelessly through some incredibly challenging periods.
 From the American Civil War and the Great Depression, to two World Wars and the 1918 flu pandemic, the society has never let up in its mission to help those who need it.